 From panoramic mountain views to beautiful, old home sites, there are plenty of golden places to take gorgeous pictures of the Great Smoky Mountains and Gatlinburg.
 Don't forget to bring your camera to share the unforgettable sights you'll see on your next vacation!

-Have any pictures from a past trip in the Smokies?
+Have any pictures from a past trip to the Smokies?
 We'd love to see them!
 Simply share them in the Facebook comment bar below.

 Written by Hayden Brown